Efficient Agent Training for Computer Use

 \subsection{Agent Training}

-PC Agent-E adopts a deliberately simple end-to-end scaffold, as our primary focus is on validating the efficiency of our agent training methodology rather than optimizing performance through complex workflow design or elaborate prompt engineering.
-At inference, PC Agent-E takes a ⟨screenshot, task description, history⟩ input and outputs a ⟨thought, action⟩ decision in the ReAct~\cite{yao2023reactsynergizingreasoningacting} paradigm, as shown in Figure~\ref{fig:scaffold}.
-The action space is the same as $\mathcal{A}$ in~\autoref{tab:action-space}, and every action is executed via the \texttt{PyAutoGUI} library.
+PC Agent-E adopts a deliberately simple end-to-end scaffold, as our primary focus is on validating the effectiveness of our agent training methodology rather than optimizing performance through complex workflow design or elaborate prompt engineering.
+At inference, PC Agent-E takes ⟨screenshot, task description, history⟩ as input and outputs a ⟨thought, action⟩ decision in the ReAct~\cite{yao2023reactsynergizingreasoningacting} paradigm, as shown in Figure~\ref{fig:scaffold}.
+The action space is the same as $\mathcal{A}$ in Table~\ref{tab:action-space}, and every action is executed via the \texttt{PyAutoGUI} library.
 The history is a textual log of previous thoughts and actions.
 To maintain simplicity in both training and inference, past screenshots are excluded, although we believe that adding this image history would be beneficial for improving model performance.
-Prompt used for the scaffold is shown in Appendix~\ref{appendix: scaffold}.
+The prompt used for the scaffold is shown in Appendix~\ref{appendix: scaffold}.

-For training, we transform each action node from our Traj Tree into an individual training instance.
-The training sample structure and the inference-time scaffold of the agent share a direct correspondence, as illustrated in~\autoref{fig:scaffold}.
-For both human-demonstrated and model-synthesized action nodes, the history in the training sample includes only prior human actions on the main trunk of the Trajectory Tree.
+For training, we transform each action node from our \textit{Traj Tree} into an individual training sample.
+The training sample structure and the inference-time scaffold of the agent share a direct correspondence, as illustrated in Figure~\ref{fig:scaffold}.
+For both human-demonstrated and model-synthesized action nodes, the history in the training sample includes only prior human actions on the main trunk of the \textit{Traj Tree}.
 This is consistent with the historical context available to both humans and the model when making the corresponding action decision.
-We finally obtained 27K training instances from 312 augmented trajectories, each following a consistent input-output structure at inference time.
+We finally obtained 27K training samples from 312 augmented trajectories, each following a consistent input-output structure at inference time.